Kinglord/ComfyUI_Prompt_Gallery/README.md

 ## Installation
 ### Registry
-- Registry coming soon, will update once it's live, if you want it before then you can do the manual steps below.
+- Install it via the Registry - https://registry.comfy.org/publishers/kinglord/nodes/comfyui_prompt_gallery
+- Make sure you are using the new menu
 - Download any or all (or none if you're gonna be like that) of [Navimixu's archives](https://civitai.com/models/615967/ponyxl-wildcards-vault) and extract them into the `promptImages` folder (located inside this custom node directory).
 If you do it right your folder should look like this with all the pack images in various subfolders under `thumbnails` - (you don't have to keep the zip files):

 ![image](https://github.com/user-attachments/assets/811a1c7e-cd09-4f3d-8053-41989fb9f170)